Vasudev-Sharma-13/COMP6321-GroupE/README.md

 3. Download the dataset from [Download Dataset Section](#dataset-download-links).

-4. Update the following variables in the jupyter notebook:
+4. Update the following variables in the jupyter notebook: ( These variable can be found in the 4th cell of the jupyter notebook. )

    a. `pcancer_path`: Path to the folder where you downloaded the Dataset2 - Prostate Cancer Dataset